 Pro tip: ALWAYS READ THE LABEL

 - Sun Protection Factor (SPF)– If you’re reading this blog, you may have had no idea that SPF stands for sun protection factor.
-It is recommended that protection level is 30 or higher.
+It is recommended that the protection level is 30 or higher.
 The higher the SPF, the more protection you’ll get, but as you go even higher the smaller the difference becomes.

 - “Broad Spectrum” protection– If the bottle in your hand has this label, this means it protects against both UVA and UVB rays.
-All sunscreens will protect protect you from UVB.
+All sunscreens will protect you from UVB.
 These UVB rays are the main cause of sunburn and some skin cancers.